kobeodb/emergency-detection/README.md

 These results are the results training on a dataset with a slight class imbalance.
 Fixing this + adding even more images will probably return even better results.

+We have also experimented with a 2d cnn classifier and used the rgb values of images as input.
+But this isn't in use anymore.

 ## Results
 For a set of 38 videos (17 negative/21 positive) the algorithm scored